pandosme/pandosme.github.io/docs/_posts/2022-10-02-timelapse.md

 date: 2020-01-02 00:00:00 +0200
 categories: [ACAP, Recipe, Component]
 ---
-Using a network camera for creating timelpase videos is easy.
+Using a network camera for creating timelapse videos is easy.
 The most common use case is recording a construction site progress.
-Other common use cases are monitor seasonal chhanges in your back yard or as a quick forensic search video when images are captured on motion detection rather them time.
+Other common use cases are monitor seasonal changes in your back yard or as a quick forensic search video when images are captured on motion detection rather them time.

 ## Prerequisite
 1. Axis camera with a mounted SD Card